 What Sports Can I Bet On In Phoenix

 Sports betting in Phoenix really has endless options.
-Thanks to the state of Arizona calling several professional sports teams home, such as the Arizona Cardinals, the Phoenix Suns, the Phoenix Coyotes, and the Arizona Diamondbacks, the state is a prime spot for sports bettors.
+Thanks to the state of Arizona calling several professional sports teams home, such as the Arizona Cardinals, the Phoenix Suns, the Arizona Coyotes, and the Arizona Diamondbacks, the state is a prime spot for sports bettors.

 Phoenix and surrounding cities also are known to host some of the world’s biggest sporting events such as March Madness and the Super Bowl.
 Totals bets, spread bets, parlay bets, moneyline bets, and even prop bets will be permitted in the state of Arizona.
 This includes placing wagers on collegiate games, with the exception of prop bets.
 Prop bets are not allowed on collegiate games in Arizona.